acts of faith - NOW Magazine

-Factory Theatre presents the world premiere of acts of faith, by multi-award winning Asian Canadian playwright David Yee, directed by Nina Lee Aquino, and starring Natasha Mumba.
-Written specifically to be performed for a digital platform, acts of faith will stream live to audiences at home for six performances, November 19-28.
+To kick off its groundbreaking 2020/21 season, Factory Theatre presents the world premiere of acts of faith, by multi-award winning Asian Canadian playwright David Yee, directed by Nina Lee Aquino, and starring Natasha Mumba.
+Written specifically to be performed for a digital platform, acts of faith will stream live to audiences at home for six performances, November 19-28, 2020.
 Free.
-Pre-register https://www.factorytheatre.ca/shows/acts-of-faith/

-acts of faith tells a story about the power of faith, the inescapable persistence of our online identities, and the nature of truth in a digital age.
+From the African Copperbelt to the back woods of Muskoka, acts of faith tells a story about the power of belief, the disillusionment of youth and the eternal struggle between good and evil.
 The story follows Faith, a young woman who gets mistaken for a prophet.
-When a questionable religious leader attempts to take advantage of her, she begins using her ‘gift’ to right wrongs and punish the wicked.
-As her spiritual notoriety grows, her own faith gradually erodes, driving her away from her home, the church, and all the secrets those places hold.
-Her quest for truth amidst an overabundance of facts and faiths is a timely meditation on how we construct our realities and how the things we have faith in are so easily believed while almost effortlessly falsified.
-Far from home, Faith will come up against the ultimate test of her beliefs, her resolve… and the extraordinary questions of who, what and why we forgive.
+When a revered religious leader attempts to take advantage of her plight, she begins using her ‘gift’ to right wrongs and punish the wicked.
+As her spiritual notoriety grows, her own faith gradually erodes, driving her away from her home and the church in a quest for justice.
+Part Passion narrative, part modern retelling of David and Goliath, acts of faith is an action-adventure in the skin of a catechism.
+Far from home, Faith will come up against the ultimate test of her convictions in a final confrontation between sin and sainthood, morality and godliness.

 Comments are Closed.